 Telemetry and control systems

-Besides these, a few engineers also specialize in consulting, project management, research and development of electrical technology or production machinery.
+Besides these, a few engineers also specialise in consulting, project management, research and development of electrical technology or production machinery.

 Electrical Maintenance Engineers